Josep Pedrals: "The day I discovered we had the 'Kama Sutra' at home I freaked out"

 Poet

-BarcelonaUntil now, and for almost thirty years, we had known Josep Pedrals (Barcelona, 1979) as a poet, as a performer, as a lecturer, and as a cultural manager.
-With Poeticismes (Arcàdia, 2026) he debuts as an essayist with the same combination of pleasantness, erudition, and humor that abounds in his verses.
-In the catch-all drawer that is Pedrals' new book, we find reflections on emperors buried in honey or on the monument to Jacint Verdaguer on Passeig de Sant Joan, chronicles of some of the thousands of recitals in which he has participated around the world —like the one that took him to Macedonia accompanied by Adam Zagajewski—, vindications of authors less known to readers than they should be, and a wealth of meticulous technical speculations on writing poetry, one of his great passions, along with omnivorous reading and a love for the stage.
+BarcelonaUp to now, and for almost thirty years, we have known Josep Pedrals (Barcelona, 1979) as a poet, a performer, a lecturer, and a cultural manager.
+With Poeticismes (Arcàdia, 2026), he debuts as an essayist with the same combination of pleasantness, erudition, and humor that abounds in his verses.
+In the catch-all drawer that is Pedrals' new book, we find reflections on emperors buried in honey or on the monument to Jacint Verdaguer on Passeig de Sant Joan, chronicles of some of the thousands of recitals in which he has participated around the world —like the one that took him to Macedonia accompanied by Adam Zagajewski—, vindications of authors less known to readers than they should be, and a wealth of curious technical speculations on poetry writing, one of his great passions, along with omnivorous reading and a love for the stage.

-You have cited us at the place where you usually work, a private library in the Clot neighborhood of Barcelona with almost 30,000 volumes, a large part of which your father, Ricard Pedrals i Blanxart, accumulated and read.
-He was a pedagogue and a priest until he secularized in 1978.
+You have cited us at the place where you usually work, a private library in the Clot neighborhood of Barcelona with almost 30,000 volumes, a large part of which your father, Ricard Pedrals i Blanxart, a pedagogue and priest until he secularized in 1978, accumulated and read.

-— It's very good for me to have a space just for working, and especially for it to be this one, which connects me to my father, who is the person I've known who read the most in the world.
-He even walked down the street reading, even though a good part of his readings were books of deep thought.
+— It works very well for me to have a space just for work, and especially for it to be this one, which connects me to my father, who is the person I've known who read the most in the world.
+He even used to walk down the street reading, even though a good part of his readings were books of deep thought.

 The library is divided into three large rooms.
 What do we find there?

-— There is one that literature occupies, which is the one I have been growing more lately, with much poetry, literary theory, history of literature and classics.
-In this room where we are there are a few sections: education and scouting, anthropology, politics and history of Catalonia.
+— There is one that literature occupies, which is what I have been growing the most lately, with a lot of poetry, literary theory, history of literature, and classics.
+In this room where we are, there are a few sections: education and scouting, anthropology, politics, and history of Catalonia.
 My father was a teacher for thirty years.
-I believe he was one of the first to teach Catalan language classes during Franco's regime.
-He always explained that one day a student's father appeared in his office, put a pistol on the table and said: "I see you teach Catalan classes".
-He replied: "I can talk about anything with you, but first take the pistol off the table".
+I believe he was one of the first to teach Catalan during Franco's regime.
+He always explained that one day a student's father appeared in his office, placed a pistol on the table and said: "I see you teach Catalan".
+He replied: "I can talk about anything with you, but first take the pistol off the table."

 In the third room I have seen essays by Lacan, Kierkegaard, Mounier, Freud, Lluís Duch...